c-arthurs/QuArray/docs/DAB stain analysis.rst

 DAB stain analysis
 ******************

-TMApp provides the option to andlyse DAB staining in your exported TMA images.
+QuArray provides the option to analyse DAB staining in your exported TMA images.

 .. raw:: html